partspile/site/PRD.md

 - Modern, accessible web UI using Tailwind CSS and HTMX for dynamic updates.
 - Form validation and user feedback for all actions.
 - **Ad timestamps are displayed in the user's local timezone, using browser-provided timezone information when available.**
-- On "Create New Ad" page, the current ad cost is displayed and updates dynamically as the user selects make/model/category.
-  - Green if it's a payout (user receives tokens).
-  - Red if it's an expense (user pays tokens).
-- User's token balance is shown in the navigation bar on all pages, and is clickable for exchange and transaction history.
 - **Settings Page**: Comprehensive user settings management including:
   - Notification method preferences (SMS, Email, Signal) with radio button selection
   - Conditional email address field (always visible, enabled only when email is selected)